Cars, supermarkets swamped as heavy rain slams Auckland

 Photos taken about 15 minutes apart showed the water level in the downstairs area progressively rising.

-Police says a number of areas on Auckland's North Shore have surface flooding, including Greenhithe, Hillcrest and Albany.
+Police says a number of areas on Auckland's North Shore had surface flooding, including Greenhithe, Hillcrest and Albany.

-If you’re safe and have photos or videos, please send them to news@tvnz.co.nz

-There are severe thunderstorm warnings for Kaipara, Rodney, Albany, Auckland City and Waitākere.

-Lightning has been observed in Auckland and the lower Northland regions with more then 4000 lightning strikes in an hour earlier Monday, including over 700 in 5 minutes.
+Lightning was observed in Auckland and the lower Northland regions with more then 4000 lightning strikes in an hour earlier Monday, including over 700 in 5 minutes.

-NIWA warns very heavy rain, along with the thunderstorms, are expected for the next couple of hours.

-A tree has fallen in Puhoi, north of Auckland, with Ahuroa Road blocked for the next hour, police say.

 "Reports of surface flooding have been received around the Western Hills Drive area of State Highway 1 and State Highway 10 near Kerikeri," police said.